felixscherz/database-from-scratch/docs/03_creating_a_table.md

 # internal node
 0 | type of page -> internal
 1 | number of items
-3 | free space
+3 | amount of free space left
-4 | number of items
-5 | mapping from key to page number for the next node
+4 | mapping from key to page number for the next node 5 | <free space>
 ```

 ```
 # leaf page
 0 | type of page -> leaf
 1 | number of items
-3 | free space
-5 | offsets to different parts
+2 | offsets to different parts
+3 | amount of free space left
-6 | mapping from key to page internal offset
+4 | mapping from key to page internal offset
-7 | free space
+5 | <free space>
-8 | items in insertion order
+6 | items in insertion order

 ```